microbiomedata/nmdc-edge/README.md

 # nmdc_automation

+An automation framework for running sequential metagenome analysis jobs and making the outputs available as metadata in the NMDC database, and data objects on the NMDC data portal.

 ## Overview

-This is an automation framework for running sequential metagenome analysis jobs and making the outputs available as metadata in the NMDC database, and data objects on the NMDC data portal.
-The primary components in this process are:
+### System Components

 Scheduler
 : The Scheduler polls the NMDC database based upon an `Allowlist` of DataGeneration IDs.
 Based on an allowed